 As you age, you have fewer years to recoup market losses.
 So gradually reducing the amount of risk in your portfolio over time has merit.
 Beginning moving to more stable and safe options as we age can help remove the risk factor on a portion of your accounts.
 Many people use annuities to accomplish this and slowly add to their annuity accounts as the time period to retirement shortens.

 Could your retirement account absorb short term losses?
 This is the question at the core of any discussion of risk tolerance.
 Some people are able to ride through turbulence in the financial markets with a shrug while others suffer headaches.
-Many people actually put in writing their concerns and goals to have a roadmap of where they have been and where they are going.
-If an advisor is helping you, they will conduct a fact finding session to help you understand where you are and where you are going.
-It is important to keep this updated since changes are always coming.
+Many people put in writing their concerns and goals to have a roadmap of where they have been and where they are going.
+If an advisor is helping you, they will conduct a fact-finding session to help you understand where you are and where you are going.
+It is essential to keep this updated since changes are always coming.

 The four risk factors:

 The most obvious one is market risk.
 One common measure of market risk is standard deviation, which tracks the variance of an investment’s return from its mean return during a stated period.
 Adding and subtracting the standard deviation to a mean return shows the range of returns that may be anticipated 67% of the time.
 If an investment has a high standard deviation, it means that its returns have varied from the mean to a greater extent than one with a low standard deviation.
 Volatility is designated with standard deviation, how much does an asset’s value fluctuate?

 Liquidity risk can emerge significantly, especially as you age.
 How assessable are your assets in their current investments?

 Marketability risk is the measure of tradability.
 If you can sell an investment quickly, its marketability risk is lower.
 If you can’t, its marketability risk is higher.